International Center for Journalists

 International Center for Journalists (ICFJ) is a non-profit, professional organization located in Washington, D.C., United States, that promotes journalism worldwide.
-Since 1984, the International Center for Journalists has worked directly with more than 70,000 journalists from 180 countries.
-ICFJ offers training, workshops, seminars, fellowships, and international exchanges to reporters and media managers around the globe.
+It was founded in 1984 and offers training, workshops, seminars, fellowships, and international exchanges to reporters and media managers.

 History

 International Center for Journalists (ICFJ) was founded in 1984 by Tom Winship, Jim Ewing, and George Krimsky, three U.S. journalists, to support other journalists abroad, especially those in countries with poor or non-existent free press systems.
-They believed that the proper role of the news media was to expose, investigate, and articulate issues of concern to average citizens, and wished to propagate these ideals across the globe.

 In 2006, ICFJ established the ICFJ Founders Award for Excellence in Journalism as a tribute to Winship, Ewing, and Krimsky.
 This award is presented to a journalist with a long-time commitment to the highest standards of the profession.
 Past recipients include CBS News' Bob Schieffer (2006), NBC News' Tom Brokaw (2007), The New York Times John F. Burns (2008), and investigative journalist Seymour Hersh (2009).

+In 2025, ICFJ was designated as an 'undesirable organization' in Russia.